 Review by Celia Jeffries

-Celia Jeffries is a writer, editor, and teacher whose work has appeared in numerous newspapers and literary magazines and has taken her from North America to Africa, and many places in between.
-Blue Desert, her first novel, was published this year.
+Celia Jeffries is a writer, editor, teacher, and author of the novel Blue Desert.
+Her work has appeared in numerous newspapers and literary magazines and has taken her from North America to Africa, and many places in between.